vuejs/vue-curated/CONTRIBUTING.md

 Having tests help make your code more stable and give users more confidence when using it.

-- Write at least unit tests
+- Write unit tests.
-- It should have a reasonable coverage
+- It should have a reasonable coverage.

 ### Visual Quality